HOMO FABER FELLOWSHIP

 • He incorporates minerals into the clay for colour and texture

 Fernando Casasempere was born and raised in Santiago, Chile.
 He studied ceramics in Barcelona, and stayed consciously rooted in the influences of South America in his creative expression.
-"In Chile, I researched materials that I could to use within ceramics and discovered the industrial waste from copper production.
-I have incorporated this into much of his work in powder form," explains Fernando.
+"In Chile, I researched materials that I could use within ceramics and discovered the industrial waste from copper production.
+I have incorporated this into much of my work in powder form," explains Fernando.
 After a sell-out show in Chile in 1996, Fernando moved to London, to explore the rich English tradition in clay.
 "It was also an opportunity to push my artistic boundaries," he says.
 Ever since then, Fernando has worked from his studio in East London, building an archive of samples of all his previous materials, and an extensive apothecarial library of minerals in jars.
 Fernando creates public art installations on a grand scale alongside collectible vessels and sculptures.

 I use a variety of clays, from red stoneware to really fine white porcelain.
 Originally, I shipped tonnes of my own clay mix from Chile, as it was faster than mixing it anew.
 But then I began to explore porcelain and British materials.